A24Group/A24StudioCS/README.md

  cd /usr/share/php/PHP/CodeSniffer/Standards
  sudo git clone https://github.com/klaussilveira/phpcs-psr PSR
 ```
+If you are not able to get the files from the above repo, then you will need to get them from our chef server.

+Browse to chef.dev.net and download the file ```PSR.tar.gz```.
+Extract it inside the directory ```/usr/share/php/PHP/CodeSniffer/Standards```

 This will install the PSR coding standards on the system, but will not set them as the default.

 # Installation